PSYC 120 T1:Principles of Psychology 3 sem. hrs.

 PSYC 307 DV:H1:Cross-Cultural Psych 3 sem. hrs.

 Explores human behavior and basic psychological processes in a global perspective; investigates the socio-cultural nature of human beings.
 From a cross-cultural perspective, considers such topics as: human development and socialization; perceptual and cognitive processes; emotions, motives, beliefs and values; language and communication; aggression and social interaction; enculturation and acculturation; and intercultural relations.
-Offered every fall semester.
+Next offered: Fall 2017 and Fall 2018.

 PSYC 308 Prin of Psychological Testing 3 sem. hrs.

 Introduction to major types of psychological tests, emphasizing clinical applications.
 Assessment of personality, abnormal behavior, intelligence, career goals.
 Recommended for clinically oriented majors.
 Recommended: PSYC 305.
-Next offered Spring 2017.
+Next offered: TBA.